 Copyright © Geographic Guide - Historic Hotels in NYC.

-Fifth Avenue before 1893, looking south from around 35th Street.
+Fifth Avenue before 1891 (when Holland House was erected), looking south from around 35th Street.
 The Marble Collegiate Church is seen in the distance.
 The site of the Old Waldorf-Astoria Hotel was then occupied by the John Jacob Astor and William Astor houses (photo from Valentine's Manual).